iainvdw/lucidian-tides/Sessions/14 - Ultimatum.md

 They set off aboard the Dragonfly, traveling towards where they roughly agreed to meet up with the Serpent’s Tide.
 The two ships meet in the night, the two captains greeting each other heartily.

 They catch the captain up with what happened at the Golden Chain vault.
-He tells them the mission for Primewater went well too.
+He tells them the mission for [[Gellan Primewater|Primewater]] went well too.

 Meanwhile, the council meeting is taking place.
 Alvaro is accompanied by a servant, Mister Orsino Navarr.
 He addresses the council, having his servant read out some of the agreement of the city of Nicodranas.
 He then turns to Eda, asking her if she’s ever been arrested, before bringing up a charge against her.
-Eda protests this charge, claiming it’s bullshit, but Alvaro says the charge is real and was hand-delivered to him by Lorenzo, the son of Alamad Haddou, the previous client of Eda.
+Eda protests this charge, claiming it’s bullshit, but Alvaro says the charge is real and was hand-delivered to him by [[Lorenzo]], the son of Alamad Haddou, the previous client of Eda.

 Alvaro continues by saying he thinks Eda is unfit to serve as a councillor, especially considering what happened in the Skews not a week ago.
-He presents the council with an ultimatum: they have one hour to disband, apprehend Eda Donegal so that she may be tried for her crimes, and accept their new marquis: Lord Guillaume de Montfort.
+He presents the council with an ultimatum: they have one hour to disband, apprehend [[Eda Donegal]] so that she may be tried for her crimes, and accept their new marquis: Lord [[Guillaume de Montfort]].

 The room erupts in protests, which Alvaro shuts down.
 He tells to Navarr, telling him to get the man-hunt for the terrorist that attacked the Golden Chain vault under way, and then begins walking away.
 Primewater speaks up before he leaves the room, claiming he has proof that de Montfort is as tied to the Nine Hells as Uludan was.